 Teona Strugar Mitevska‘s God Exists, Her Name Is Petrunya is an enjoyable comedy/drama about a woman who fights the odds, involving the patriarchy, religion and the authorities; all because of a ridiculous premise that is so unbelievable, that it must’ve been true.
 And indeed, it is.

 One of the reasons it succeeds so well is because of Strugar Mitevska’s assured direction.
-She is able to achieve the perfect balance between self-awareness (in terms of the premise) and its seriousness (in terms of portraying the stakes of the story); which makes the tone shifts from dry comedy to stern drama a lot smoother and more palatable.
+Both spoofing the ridiculous responses to Petrunya’s actions and convincingly staging the drama in the story, Mitevska is able to achieve the perfect balance between self-awareness (in terms of the premise) and its seriousness (in terms of portraying the stakes of the story); which makes the tone shifts from dry comedy to stern drama a lot smoother and more palatable.

 But the best reason the film works as great as it does is due to the lead performance by Zorica Nusheva, who makes her feature film debut, after her extensive experience in theatre.
 Her nuanced turn as the long-suffering yet resiliently headstrong Petrunya speaks volumes, as she convincingly conveys her sorrow in terms of her hardships, her fleeting moments of joy and especially her anger at the world; sometimes all within a single stare.

-The film may not explore its themes of political intrigue, sexual politics and the ending can be seen as a bit abrupt for some (as it was evident during the Q&A after the film), but in the end, God Exists, Her Name Is Petrunya is a film that does more than enough to succeed.
+The film may not explore its themes of political intrigue and sexual politics as extensively as it should (since the film is set in a limited time-frame) and the ending can be seen as a bit abrupt for some (as it was evident during the Q&A after the film), but in the end, God Exists, Her Name Is Petrunya is a film that does more than enough to succeed.